 Customer service teams that used to work together are now working remotely.
 Many that relied on call centers are shifting to email support to cover all their bases.

 Right now, it’s just a bit scary.

-Today, we’re going to talk about how to help your team understand the benefits of switching to a specialized support software and make the change as painless as possible.
+Today, we’re highlighting some of the ways you can help your team understand the benefits of switching to a new support platform and make the change as painless as possible.

-First of all, you need to understand why some people might be hesitant or nervous about the process of switching to a new support tool.
+First of all, you need to understand why some employeess might be hesitant or nervous about the process of switching to a new customer support tool.

 The healthiest mindset to have is to assume the best case scenario when it comes to difficult situations or changes.

-So, for example, instead of assuming that someone is resisting because they’re lazy or uncooperative on purpose, try to think about the real root issues that might be causing it.
+So, for example, instead of assuming that someone is resisting because they’re lazy or uncooperative, try to think about the real root issues that might be causing it.

 There are two main types of reasons for apprehension when it comes to switching to a new software:

 The first kind is closely connected to your team members’ personal sense of accomplishment: